beeware/briefcase/docs/en/tutorial/index.md

 through the process of building a native Python application from scratch.

-Once you've done that tutorial, the [Briefcase How-To Guides](../how-to) provide details on performing specific tasks with Briefcase.
+Once you've done that tutorial, the [Briefcase How-To Guides][how-to] provide details on performing specific tasks with Briefcase.